Iridium-Confederation/IRCON-Bot/README.md

 # FleetBot

-FleetBot is a helpful fleet management tool for your Star Citizen Org.
+FleetBot is a helpful fleet management tool for your Star Citizen Organization.
 Import and manage your personal fleet from the RSI website.
 Easily find out who owns what ships in your org.
 Even get the total UEC value of your ships.
+Export your personal or org fleet and visualize it in FleetView.

 ## Usage (!help)